FlyingPig69/YAAT/README.md

 3. Token_Amount - Amount of token
 4. Erg_amount - amount of erg to send.
 For each address you are sending to this will be the input required.
 Min seems to be 0.00004

-You can send different tokens to the same address as long as it's on a different row.
+You can send different tokens to the same address as long as it's on a separate row.

 **Step 2**